-- 1. demonstrate the ability to read actively and rhetorically - 2. demonstrate the ability to perform the essential steps in the writing process (prewriting, organizing, composing, revising, and editing) and demonstrate an awareness of said performance - 3. articulate an awareness of and write according to the rhetorical features of texts, such as purpose, audience, context, and rhetorical appeals - 4. demonstrate the ability to integrate their ideas and those of others by explaining, analyzing, developing, and criticizing ideas effectively in several genres - 5. demonstrate college-level language use, clarity, and grammatical proficiency in writing on the Stretch Curriculum deigned to meet these learning outcomes, see the Stretch English Program Syllabus: (link).
-Table 1 maps how the yearlong course will meet Written Communication I requirements and standards as well as the GE learning objectives.
+- 1. demonstrate the ability to read actively and rhetorically - 2. demonstrate the ability to perform the essential steps in the writing process (prewriting, organizing, composing, revising, and editing) and demonstrate an awareness of said performance - 3. articulate an awareness of and write according to the rhetorical features of texts, such as purpose, audience, context, and rhetorical appeals - 4. demonstrate the ability to integrate their ideas and those of others by explaining, analyzing, developing, and criticizing ideas effectively in several genres - 5. demonstrate college-level language use, clarity, and grammatical proficiency in writing

-For more information
+For more information on the Stretch